AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 Few commands other than movement, 'g'etting an item from the floor, 'a'pplying an item and 'f'linging an item are necessary for casual play.
-Some are provided only as specialized versions of the more general commands or as building blocks for more complex convenience macros, e.g., the autoexplore command (key `X`) could be defined by the player as a macro using `CTRL-?`, `CTRL-.` and `V`.
+Some are provided only as specialized versions of the more general commands or as building blocks for more complex convenience macros.
+E.g., the autoexplore command (key `X`) could be defined by the player as a macro using `CTRL-?`, `CTRL-.` and `V`.

 The following minimal command set lets you accomplish almost anything